Overridable foreign key fields for Proxy models

 You may only override fields that exist, although in the future, it may be possible to create a relation with a different name (enabling you to keep the standard relation to the non-proxy model).

-You may also only override with a compatible field, and can only point to another proxy model (and only one proxy model may point to any other given proxy model).
+You may also only override with a compatible field (and only one proxy model may point to any other given proxy model).

 It is also possible to override non-related models, but I’m not that interested in that use case at the moment.